CueMeet/cuemeet-documentation/docs/introduction.md

 # Introduction

-Welcome to CueMeet!
+## What is CueMeet.ai?
+CueMeet.ai is a pioneering open source API that enables developers to build intelligent meeting assistants.
+Our technology can be integrated into various meeting platforms to automate note-taking, action item tracking, summarization, and more - creating smarter, more productive meetings.

 This documentation will guide you through setting up and using the CueMeet platform effectively.

 ## Overview

-CueMeet is a powerful platform that enables you to [brief description of what CueMeet does].
+CueMeet is a powerful platform that offer a self-hostable, unified API solution for deploying intelligent meeting bots across platforms like Zoom, Google Meet, Microsoft Teams, and more.
 This guide will walk you through:

 1. **Local Setup** - Getting your development environment ready
-2. **AWS Setup** - Configuring your AWS infrastructure
+2. **AWS Setup** - Configuring your AWS infrastructure to run the meeting bots on demand
 3. **API Integration** - Using CueMeet's APIs for communication
 4. **Bot Configuration** - Setting up and customizing your bots